 While there remains some uncertainty on these numbers, especially for applications with very long lifetimes such as architecture or power cables, they represent a best possible estimate to a complex question.

-Taking a weighted average over these 16 applications, copper's lifetime in use is 25 years.
+Taking a weighted average over these 16 applications (using the end-use dataset), copper's lifetime in use can be estimated to be around 25 years.

 |End-use application||Expected lifetime (years)||End-use application||Expected lifetime (years)|